“Before we discuss whether we’re all in sales,” I asked at a recent workshop, “someone tell me what selling is?”

 6. “Do they conclude for themselves that they need your services?”

 Observing that virtually all of them had been nodding their heads in the affirmative after every question, I proclaimed: “Then, you are all selling.
+But the best way to sell is not to sell at all, but to counsel and advise, and most of you are doing that.
 Now, I want to talk to you about doing it on purpose.”

-If you have any customers, clients or patients at all, you’ve been selling.
-If you start observing carefully what you do right and then duplicate it, you’ll get more and better customers, clients or patients.
+If you have any clients at all, you’ve been selling.
+If you start observing carefully what you do right and then duplicate it, you’ll get more and better clients.

-Set up a complimentary session to talk with me about how I can help you sell your services on purpose.
+Set up a time to talk with me about how I can help you sell your services on purpose.
 And, in the meantime, keep